marinaezcurra/TheNuitWebApp/README.md

 ## Send device data

-- For quickest results, simulate temperature data using the [Raspberry Pi Azure IoT Online Simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/#Getstarted).
+- For quickest results, simulate noise data using the [Raspberry Pi Azure IoT Online Simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/#Getstarted).
 Paste in the **device connection string**, and select the **Run** button.

-- If you have a physical Raspberry Pi and BME280 sensor, you may measure and report real temperature and humidity values by following the [Connect Raspberry Pi to Azure IoT Hub (Node.js)](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-kit-node-get-started) tutorial.
+- If you have a physical Raspberry Pi and BME280 sensor, you may measure and report real noise and capacity values by following the [Connect Raspberry Pi to Azure IoT Hub (Node.js)](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-kit-node-get-started) tutorial.

 ## Run the visualization website